Union Pacific (film): Awards

-The film won the first-ever Palme d'Or at the Cannes Film Festival, although awarded retrospectively at the 2002 festival.
-The festival was to debut in 1939 but was canceled because of World War II.
-The organizers of the 2002 festival presented part of the original 1939 selection to a professional jury of six members.
-The films were: Goodbye, Mr. Chips, La piste du nord, Lenin in 1918, The Four Feathers, The Wizard of Oz, Union Pacific and Boefje.
+The film was scheduled for the first-ever the Cannes Film Festival in 1939.
+The invasion of Poland canceled the festival.
+At the 2002 festival, Union Pacific was shown alongside other films on the original lineup: Goodbye, Mr. Chips, La Piste du Nord, Lenin in 1918, The Four Feathers, The Wizard of Oz, and Boefje.
+A special jury awarded it the Palme d'Or.

 The film was nominated for an Academy Award for Best Special Effects (Farciot Edouart, Gordon Jennings and Loren L. Ryder) at the 12th Academy Awards.